xuankimtran/docs-1/pages/katalon-studio/docs/Handle-webdrivers-with-event-firing-webdrivers.md

 ## Use RemoteWebDriver

-Because `EventFiringWebDriver` does not implement the interface `RemoteWebDriver`, to obtain RemoteWebDriver instance safely, do as follows:
+Because `EventFiringWebDriver` does not implement the interface `RemoteWebDriver`, to obtain a RemoteWebDriver instance safely, do as follows:

 ```groovy
 ....